 There is no on-site swimming pool, but there is a swimming pool on the way to the beach (around 300yds away).

 As well as the based programme there are 2 mini trails of 3 days available:

-Beach and 3 day Mountain mini trail - available from October to June
+Beach and 3 day Mountain mini trail - available from September/October to April/May